thepacketgeek/rust-tcpstream-demo/lines/README.md

 Our goals for this LinesCodec implementation are to abstract away:
 - `TcpStream` reading & writing
   - We know enough about this now to know that the client & server shouldn't worry about the correct incantation to send & receive data
-  - Even copy/pasting the code around is bound to cause an issue (like a forgotten `stream.flush()`!)
+  - Even copy/pasting the code around is bound to cause an issue (like a forgotten `stream.flush()`)
 - `String` serialization & deserialization
-  - The client/server code shouldn't care how the data is represented on the wire
+  - The client/server code shouldn't care how the data is represented on the wire, our codec will take care of that!

 ## A Type to the rescue!
-Starting off with the I/O management abstraction, let's define a new type to own and interact with our `TcpStream`.
-From the previous demo, we know we'll want to use the [BufReader](https://doc.rust-lang.org/std/io/struct.BufReader.html) for its `read_line()` method.
+Starting off with the I/O management abstraction, let's define a new type to own and interact with `TcpStream`.
+From the previous demo, we know we'll want to use the [BufReader](https://doc.rust-lang.org/std/io/struct.BufReader.html) and its `read_line()` method for reading data.

-For writing, we have three options:
+For writing data, we have three options:
   - Use TcpStream directly, identical to what we did in the previous demo
   - Use [BufWriter](https://doc.rust-lang.org/std/io/struct.BufWriter.html) which is a good logical jump given our use of `BufReader`
   - Use [LineWriter](https://doc.rust-lang.org/stable/std/io/struct.LineWriter.html) which sounds like an even closer match to what we want